 No Refund Protection

-Unlike some credit cards, banks cannot get refunds or reversals on any BPAY payments if a business service fails.
-You will need to contact your bank if you have made a payment error, used the wrong biller code or customer reference number, or if payments are not received by recipients.
+Unlike some ANZ credit cards, banks cannot get refunds or reversals on any BPAY payments if a business service fails.
+You will need to contact your bank directly if you have made a payment error, used the wrong biller name, code or customer reference number, or if payments are not received by recipients.

 With that said, a BPAY Group news feature did suggest an API download was coming that would be focused on error correction and payment reversal to all scheme members.

 Brokers also have their own processing timelines which can cause delays in funds reaching or leaving trading accounts.
 With that said, most brokers that accept BPAY offer near-instant deposits.

-BPAY payments are made within the secure environment of your online banking portal.
+Payments are made within the secure environment of your online banking portal.
 All operations are compliant with legal obligations including the Australian Privacy Principles.
 To help prevent issues, clients and traders should be wary of using the correct information, from invoice biller codes to customer reference numbers, as this will help to prevent mistaken payments.

 Note, BPAY accepts payments from savings, cheques, direct debit and credit cards, including Amex, Westpac, ING, ANZ, and NAB.

-Is BPAY A Good Choice For Traders?
+Is BPAY Good For Day Trading?

 All BPAY payments are made through secure telephone mobile app or online banking devices.
 Personal or account details are not visible during the payment process.